IBM-Cloud/satellite-mvi-lab/README.md

 oc -n openshift tag <copy from release.txt> driver-toolkit:<get from pod name>
 ```

 In the OpenShift console go to workloads -> pods and filter namespace nvidia-gpu-operator.
-Loo for pod named
+Look for pod named
 nvidia-driver-daemonset-xxx-.
 Example:
 nvidia-driver-daemonset-410.84.202303181059-0-mcg6m
 We need the middle part, in this example: 410.84.202303181059-0, so the tag to be created will be